readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

 * **Monday, April 1, 2024**: Do the first brownout (temporarily enforce this deprecation) for 12 hours: 00:01 PDT to 11:59 PDT (noon)
 * **Monday, May 6, 2024**: Do a second brownout (temporarily enforce this deprecation) for 24 hours: 00:01 PDT to 23:59 PDT (midnight)
 * **Monday, May 20, 2024**: Do a third and final brownout (temporarily enforce this deprecation) for 48 hours: 00:01 PDT to May 21, 2024 23:59 PDT (midnight)
-* **Monday, June 3, 2024**: Fully remove support for building documentation using “build.image” on the configuration file
+* **Monday, June 3, 2024**: Fully remove support for building documentation using Subversion, Mercurial or Bazaar VCSs.

 ## Possible workarounds